H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Experimental Results and Analysis

 \subsubsection{Setups for Performance Evaluation}

-A total of five experimental setups are carefully designed to comprehensively evaluate the steganalytic performance, robustness, and cross-domain generalization of the proposed method.
+A total of five experimental setups are carefully designed to comprehensively evaluate the steganalysis performance, robustness, and cross-domain generalization of the proposed method.

-\textbf{Setup 1: Steganalysis under different QP settings.} In this setting, we evaluate four representative H.265/HEVC steganographic algorithms under the same quantization configuration.
-Specifically, for each algorithm, video samples are encoded with QP values of 26, 32, and 38, and the embedding rate (payload) is set to 0.1 bpc (bits per cover), 0.3 bpc, and 0.5 bpc.
-We use two resolutions, 1080P and 480P, to comprehensively evaluate the proposed steganalysis detector under different spatial scales and compression strengths.
-For each steganographic algorithm, a separate steganalysis detector is trained and tested on its corresponding dataset.
+\textbf{Setup 1: Steganalysis under different QP settings.} In this setting, we evaluate four representative H.265/HEVC steganography algorithms under the same quantization configuration.
+Specifically, for each algorithm, video samples are encoded with QP values of 26, 32, and 38, and the payload is set to 0.1 bpc, 0.3 bpc, and 0.5 bpc (bits per cover).
+For each steganography algorithm, a separate steganalysis detector is trained and tested on its corresponding dataset.

-\textbf{Setup 2: Steganalysis comparisons.} Since steganalysis research targeting coding unit (CU) block-structure steganography is still in its infancy, there are currently limited publicly available and reproducible baselines specifically designed for CU block-level steganographic behaviors.
-To ensure fairness and representativeness in the comparative experiments, we select three representative H.265/HEVC steganalysis methods as baselines, namely the methods of Cao et al.~\cite{cao2025steganalytic}, Shen et al.~\cite{sheng2017prediction}, and Dai et al.~\cite{dai2023hevc}.
-These methods model abnormal variations of HEVC syntax elements from different perspectives, providing references for evaluating the advantages of our proposed method in terms of detection performance and robustness.
+\textbf{Setup 2: Comparison with representative video steganalysis methods.} Since there are currently no publicly available and reproducible baselines specifically designed for CU block structure-based steganography, we select three representative H.265/HEVC video steganalysis methods as baselines, namely the methods of Cao et al.~\cite{cao2025steganalytic}, Sheng et al.~\cite{sheng2017prediction}, and Dai et al.~\cite{dai2023hevc}.
+These methods model abnormal variations of other H.265/HEVC syntax elements from different perspectives, providing references for evaluating the advantages of our proposed method.

-\textbf{Setup 3: Comparison with different networks.} To further verify the effectiveness and transferability of the proposed method across different detection architectures, we compare our approach with several representative networks, including NRNet~\cite{liu2020steganalysis}, PUNet~\cite{dai2023hevc}, ZhangNet~\cite{zhang2021cnn}, and CENet~\cite{dai2025hevc}.
-All competing methods are evaluated under the same data splits and evaluation protocols to ensure fairness and reproducibility.
-Specifically, under the configuration of Setting 1, we report the detection accuracy using the QP = 32 setting.
+\textbf{Setup 3: Comparison with different networks.} To further verify the effectiveness and transferability of the proposed feature extraction method and GradIPMFormer, we compare our approach with several representative networks, including NRNet~\cite{liu2020steganalysis}, PUNet~\cite{dai2023hevc} (the network used in Dai~\cite{dai2023hevc}), ZhangNet~\cite{zhang2021cnn}, and CENet~\cite{dai2025hevc}.
+Specifically, the features extracted using the proposed feature extraction method were fed into each competing network for classification.
+All competing networks are evaluated under the same data splits and evaluation protocols to ensure fairness and reproducibility.